meanwhile0/HoloBot/README.md

 # HoloBot
 A Discord chat bot that will most likely not work for you?
 I dunno, it's geared towards FP WAYT's Discord server.

+This bot uses [hydrabolt's discord.js](https://github.com/hydrabolt/discord.js).
+I will occasionally switch to the indev branch, so be careful!

 Cheers to [Chalda](https://github.com/chalda/DiscordBot) and [SteamingMutt](https://github.com/SteamingMutt/DougleyBot) for providing a base for my lazy ass to work off.

 # Installation